Auriculotherapy: Nogier points

 Nogier claims that various points located on the ear lobe are related to the head, and facial region, those on the scapha are related to the upper limbs, those on the antihelix and antihelix crura to the trunk and lower limbs and those in the concha are related to the internal organs.

-Chinese Auricular Acupuncture
+Chinese auricular acupuncture

 "Auricular acupuncture therapy is an important part of Traditional Chinese Medicine (TCM), which is ascribed to a kind of micro-needle system.
 It has been considered to be a valuable asset in the treasure house of Chinese medicine".
 There are many Chinese medical classics that have the inclusion of Auricular points to treat illness as defined by Chinese medical theory.
 It was not until the French neurologist Paul Nogier systematically referenced and chartered the points of the ear in the late 1950s.
 This treatment was extensively researched, developed, and practiced as a modality in East Asia and the West.